-The lockdowns of the past year have forced people to spend a lot more time at home, which inspired many home improvement projects.
+The rise of remote work in the wake of the COVID-19 pandemic has means more people are spending a lot more time at home, inspiring a plethora home improvement projects.
 To finance these renovations, add-ons, or repairs, many homeowners took out home equity loans.

 A home equity loan lets you borrow against the value of your home, using the equity you’ve accumulated as collateral.
-More than 30% of American homeowners are considered “equity rich,” which means the total amount of their home loans is 50% or less of the estimated value of their home, according to ATTOM Data Solutions, a source of real estate data solutions.
+Nearly 45% of American homeowners are considered “equity rich,” which means the total amount of their home loans is 50% or less of the estimated value of their home, according to ATTOM Data Solutions, a source of real estate data solutions.

 Just don’t confuse a home equity loan with a home equity line of credit, or HELOC.
 A home equity loan gives homeowners one lump sum, while a HELOC offers a predetermined amount that you can access here and there to cover expenses.